 Premises liability law establishes guidelines for property owners in terms of their duties and obligations to protect children who are on their premises.
 In general, property owners are immune from liability for injuries suffered by trespassers, unless those injuries were a result of the property owner’s willful or wanton acts.
 However, there is a significant exception when it comes to children on property through the “attractive nuisance” doctrine.

 To establish a claim for attractive nuisance, the following elements must be shown:

-- The property owner knew or had reason to know there was a dangerous condition on the property that would be attractive to a child and might induce a child to trespass;
+- Property owner knew (or had reason to know) there was a dangerous condition on the property that would attract children and convince one to trespass

-- The property owner knew or should have known that the dangerous condition was one that could cause an unreasonable risk of harm to a child;
+- Property owner knew (or should have known) that the dangerous condition was one that carried unreasonable risk of harm to a child

-- The child, due to his or her age and inexperience, would not be able to appreciate the risks associated with the dangerous condition;
+- Child, due to age and inexperience, wasn’t able to understand the risks of the dangerous condition

-- The burden of getting rid of the dangerous condition would be less than the threat posed to the child; and
+- Burden of getting rid of the dangerous condition would be less than the threat posed to the child

-- The property owner did not take reasonable care to remove the dangerous condition or guard the child from the risk of harm.
+- Property owner didn’t take reasonable care to remove the dangerous condition or guard child from being hurt

 Recoverable damages in attractive nuisance cases may include medical expenses, rehabilitation costs, pain and suffering, and more.
 As these examples show, they can compensate an injured child for both economic and non-economic forms of harm.